 - Launch price from $1,035 / £629 / AU$1,299

-- Available now in three configurations in select markets
+- Available in different configurations in select markets

 To confuse availability across its markets, Samsung has decided it will offer different models of the Bespoke Jet in different countries… with different names.